Kozhaikin/Classic-PCBL/README.md

 # Classic-PCBL

 This version of my app, Project Car Build Log, was originally made in 2018.
-I have sense begun working on an updated version of the app that can be viewed with the link below.
+I have since begun working on an updated version of the app that can be viewed with the link below.
 I have decided to make this version available for viewing while the newer version is being worked on.
 This project has been archived and will not be contributted to anymore.